Vietnam.vn - Nền tảng quảng bá Việt Nam

 The key move Re6 helped Carlsen win against young player Gukesh - Photo: Screenshot

-It was only after Carlsen's calculated Re8 that Gukesh really faltered.
+It was after Carlsen's calculated Re8 that Gukesh really faltered.
 A few seconds passed before the Indian player accepted the handshake and surrendered.

 Also in the first round, world number 2 Hikaru Nakamura defeated his compatriot Fabiano Caruana.
 Nakamura had offered a draw in the middle game, but Caruana did not accept.
 In the endgame, due to running out of time, the 32-year-old made a mistake and had to accept defeat.